|Originally Performed By||Trey Anastasio|

 Lyrically “Frost” draws from the metaphorical well that has served Anastasio/Marshall compositions for decades – wind, water, frayed communication, all in a chilly motif.
 The studio version that appears on Trey’s 2012 release, Traveler, features a haunting organ part from Ray Paczkowski.
 Trey noted in an interview with Sirius JamOn that the organ part was recorded in a big empty room and sounds like “outer space music.”

-The fate of “Frost” as a Phish tune may be uncertain, but it is likely to remain a fixture with TAB, as well as Trey's orchestral projects.
 “Frost” was scored for full orchestra by long-time collaborator Don Hart, making its orchestral debut at Anastasio’s performance with the National Symphony Orchestra at the Kennedy Center on 5/22/13.
 The only song from Traveler to make the jump to orchestra (and the only new song introduced at Trey’s only orchestral performance of 2013), the stunningly gorgeous orchestration combined with a pristine vocal offering from Trey was a highlight of this magnificent show.